Adventureland (Iowa): Jack Krantz & Adventure Lands of America, Inc. era (1971–2021)

 On February 20, 2010 (about 4:00 p.m.), a fire broke out in the toy store of main street after its roof collapsed due to the weight of ice and snow.
 The collapse caused an electrical fire.
-The fire went out of control and engulfed the corner portion of Main Street and destroyed the section that encompassed the bingo parlor, restaurant, toy store and arcade.
+The fire went out of control and engulfed the corner portion of Main Street and destroyed the section that encompassed the bingo parlor, restaurant, toy store, games area and arcade.
 The fire was brought under control about an hour later and was completely extinguished an hour thereafter.
 None of the adjacent structures or rides were harmed and no one was injured.
 The buildings were destroyed so quickly because, due to their age, sprinklers were not required to be installed.
 The park opened as planned on April 24, 2010, with the east side of Main Street completely cleared to dirt surrounded by a chain link fence.
 Banners on the fence stated that "Plans are well underway to build Main Street back better than ever."

-All of Main Street was rebuilt when the park opened in April 2011 and featured an even larger arcade with an indoor ride.
+All of Main Street was rebuilt when the park opened in April 2011 and featured an even larger arcade with an indoor ride, and a smaller BINGO hall.
 The park's Scrambler ride, previously known as the Wrangler, was brought out of storage and moved to the G-Force's location after the G-Force was moved into the Main Street arcade.
 On December 15, 2011 (about 3:45 a.m.), another fire broke out, this time destroying the Rally Round corn dog stand.
 Crews said the fire had engulfed the structure when they arrived but they were able to put it out quickly.
 According to fire officials, an electrical transformer behind the corn dog stand was the cause.
 A larger food location would be built in its place.

 On September 6, 2013, Adventureland posted on their official Facebook page that a new attraction called Storm Chaser would be added.
 A 3D rendering of the ride was posted on the page, as well as an interview with park officials, showed that the new ride is a Mondial WindSeeker model.
 Park officials also stated that it would be replacing the aging Silly Silo due to that ride's frequent down time and the company no longer making parts to fix it.

 On July 8, 2015, Adventureland announced that they were adding a new roller coaster called The Monster, a Gerstlauer Infinity coaster and the first of its kind in the United States.
-It opened to the public on June 4, 2016 after park employee previews a few days earlier.
+It opened to the public on June 4, 2016, after park employee previews a few days earlier.
 It replaced the River Rapids log ride, which ran since the park first opened.
 The Monster features a unique nighttime LED light display made up of 137 track mounted fixtures that synchronize to the ride vehicles, and 46 ground lights.
 The Monster lighting system originator and designer, Mike Lambert, was recognized with (2) Illuminating Engineering Society (IES) Illumination Awards for Innovation in Design.